 Well, we’re working on our 2019 goals right now.
-I think we’re going to have thirty-nine different True Colors workshops in that time period across the country and even potentially several sessions in Germany.
+I think we’re going to have thirty-nine different True Colors workshops in that time period across the country and even potentially several sessions overseas.
 I actually delivered a workshop in Puerto Rico earlier this year.
 My director just delivered a workshop in Korea at an Armed Forces base.
-So again, our desire is to get all of our Managers through this course at some point.
+So again, our desire is to get all of our managers through this course at some point.
 They have two years to finish the curriculum.

-Do have any tips for anyone who’s thinking about becoming a facilitator?
+Do you have any tips for anyone who’s thinking about becoming a facilitator?

-I’d say if you experience it, really believe in it, have a passion for it, then go for it because it’s a really fun and effective program.
-Oh, and it’s very rewarding!
+I’d say if you experience it, really believe in it, have a passion for it, then go for it because it’s a really fun and effective program, not to mention it’s very rewarding!